wttech/aet/documentation/src/main/wiki/AccessibilityDataFilter.md

 </suite>
 ```

-There can be more than one `accessibility-filter` tag in `accessibility` comparator eg:
+There can be more than one `accessibility-filter` tag in the `accessibility` comparator e.g.:

 ```xml
 <accessibility>